|

 In my recent episode of The Blogger Genius Podcast, I’m interviewing Amanda Natividad, the VP of Marketing at SparkToro who is also a chef.
 We talk about current content marketing trends and strategies to get yourself noticed in the crowded online space.

 Amanda stresses the importance of creating original and valuable content, going beyond SEO-driven strategies to offer unique insights and expertise to build trust and credibility.
+This is what a good content marketing strategy looks like.

 Amanda recommends incorporating personal elements in your content, which is why she adds her own recipes into her marketing newsletter, showcasing her unique perspective and engaging her audience on a deeper level.